NTFS for Mac: Free Options Explained (What's Truly Free & What's Not)

 How we evaluated free NTFS for Mac tools

-To qualify as a free NTFS for Mac software in this article, a tool must meet all of the following criteria:
+In our criterion, a qualified free NTFS for Mac software must meet all of the following requirements:

 • Allows NTFS write access on macOS without immediate payment